RobertLucey/mauve/README.md

       * Assignments they use (if Bob says "Alice is a fool" you can extract to see what Bob says about Alice)
       * Profanity
       * Sentiment
-* Comparisons between books
-  * Word usage by group
-    * Get the usage (by %) difference between groups like author gender / nationality / genre / publication date / whatever.
-Tries to ignore boring words which is essentially an extended stopwords set

 ## Usage